 - 1. Improve the Financial Sustainability and Fiscal Accountability of the Association - 2.
 Strengthen and Build Organizational Efficiency and Structure to Support a Proactive, Collaborative, and Accountable Association Governance - 3.
-Invest in and Improve the Waterfront to Support Long-Term Resiliency and Community Access - 4.
-Foster a Healthy and Vibrant Lifestyle for All Community Members through Safe and Comfortable Access to Resources
+Invest in and Improve the Waterfront and Accessways to Support Long-Term Resiliency and Community Access - 4.
+Promote a Thriving, Social Community Lifestyle Through Ongoing Maintenance and Strategic Enhancement of the Clubhouse Property and Inland Recreation Areas